 The Land of the Morning Calm is a paradox of ancient temples and towering skyscrapers, with a vibrant and fast pace of life.
-Whether you are in the country to teach, study or travel, there are numerous characteristics that make Korea stand out from other Asian nations.
-To get the best experience possible, follow the ten tips below on truly integrating into the society.
+There are numerous characteristics that make Korea stand out from other Asian nations, especially when choosing an internship abroad.
+To get the best experience possible, follow the ten tips below on truly integrating into the society while interning abroad in South Korea.

 Kimchi is the national dish of Korea and a national treasure.
 There are over 150 varieties of the spicy, fermented cabbage condiment and it is currently being considered by UNESCO as an intangible cultural heritage asset.
 Eaten at almost every meal (including breakfast), Koreans are fiercely proud of this dish.
 Whether you like it immediately or you have to acquire the taste, mention that you love kimchi and you will instantly gain respect.
 If you are in Korea long enough, you may even begin to crave it.
 There are various festivals and classes around the country that teach you how to make kimchi, or you can do as the Japanese and Chinese tourists do, and buy in bulk at the supermarket.